matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

 #### Centralized user deletion

-An employee leaves the organization, the system administrators will remove or de-activate the user profile from the IAM server, that will immediately prevent the leaving employee to log-in at any service.
+An employee leaves the organization, the system administrators will remove or de-activate the user profile from the IAM server, which will immediately prevent the leaving employee from logging in to any service.
 The employee may still have data left on all those services (such as files, emails, personal profile information etc.), that sooner or later will be needed to remove, either because of disk usage or privacy reasons.